How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 THRIFT STORES

-The majority of thrift stores are donation based and center on a charity or non-profit organization.
 Although donating truly ruined items is discouraged, damaged, heavily worn, and flawed items are relatively common.
-Items are sorted and priced by volunteers, then sent to the sales floor where they are bought by shoppers.
+Items are sorted and priced by volunteers, then sent to the sales floor, where shoppers buy them.

 CONSIGNMENT SHOPS

-Consignment stores are where members bring in gently used items for evaluation, and the buyers look them over to determine if they are likely to sell well from that particular shop.
-If the items are deemed a good risk, the shop will sell them and the shop owner takes a percentage of the sale.
+If the items are deemed a good risk, the shop will sell them, and the shop owner takes a percentage of the sale.
 Some shops will pay up front.

 Play Video